simonjulianl/tp/docs/UserGuide.md

 List all existing (past, present and future) activities that exist in GoMedic.
 ## General Utility Commands

+### Generating a referral: `referral`

+Generates a referral letter for a patient in PDF format.

+Format: `referral ti/TITLE di/DOCTOR_ID pi/PATIENT_ID [d/DESCRIPTION]`

+The parameters are:

+* `ti/TITLE` title of the referral document.
+* `di/DOCTOR_ID` id of the doctor to be referred to.
+* `pi/PATIENT_ID` id of the patient being referred.
+* `d/DESCRIPTION` description of the patient's condition and further details.

+Note:

+* the patient and doctor must both be present in the GoMedic App as a valid entry or the referral will not be generated.

 ### Customizing your own profile: `profile`

 Updates your profile on GoMedic.